CambridgeNuclear/SCONE/docs/User Manual.rst

       <nameN> { id <idNumberN>; type <universeType>; *keywords* }
       }

+One can disable the translation of a given universe, should it be nested in others, by the use of the keyword ``global 1;``.
+This evaluates a particle's position in the universe using the global frame of reference.

 Several ``universeTypes`` are possible:

 * cellUniverse, composed of the union of different cells.
 Note that overlaps are